rschuetzler/datacom-labs/Exercise 4 - Routing/4-Routing-Instructions.md

 <!---
 TODO: Add something in the middle to show what happens when the route is only half set-up.
 Need to throw some ping -v in there to see the error messages that come back
 * Also add some more to do after we've set up the routing table.
-They did all that work, there should be some reward other than being able to see the router
+They did all that work, there should be some reward other than being able to see the router.
+To do that they may need to set up routing on billy as well.
 --->

 ### Step 6: Cleanup (Optional)